Brimstone’s Instructional Staff

 Retired from Shell Oil, where he held the position of Principal Engineer, Treating and Sulfur Recovery, Michael Huffmaster is now consulting in the areas of gas treating, sulfur recovery, and tail gas treating.
 He holds a Bachelor of Science degree in Chemical Engineering, and is a registered P.E. in Texas.
 Michael has over 40 years experience working in the sulfur recovery and gas treating industry that include production systems, gas conditioning, gas processing and liquids recovery, sulfur recovery and tail gas treating, among others.
 His technical expertise areas include process selection and design, along with process troubleshooting for many sulfur-related processes.

 Al Keller is recently retired from Phillips 66 as the Sulfur Processing Lead after a career of over 35 years.
 His career accomplishments include working on the first COPE II sulfur plants and leading the development of several amine reclamation processes.
 Al is a Member Emeritus of the Amine Best Practices Group, and also a member of the Brimstone Sulfur Symposium Technical Advisory Committee.
 Over his career, Al has authored dozens of papers on sulfur recovery, tail gas processing, amine gas treating, sulfur degassing and many other sulfur-related processes.
-He received his degree in Chemical Engineering from the Colorado School of Mines in 1981.
+He received his degree in Chemical Engineering from the Colorado School of Mines in 1981, and is a P.E. in the state of Kansas.

 Alan D Mosher, P.E. is a Principal Process Engineer for the Oil & Gas Business Unit of Black & Veatch Corporation.
 He has 30 years of experience in consulting engineering on a variety of licensed technologies on both domestic and international projects.
 For the last 15 years his work has primarily been in Sulfur Recovery, Tail Gas Treating, Primary Amine Treating, and Sour Water Stripping in petroleum refining and gas processing plants.
 He is involved in process design, detailed design, operator training, startup, and troubleshooting.

-Alan has a Bachelor of Science Degree in Chemical Engineering (with Distinction) from the University of Kansas and is a Registered Professional Engineering in the State of Kansas.
+Alan has a Bachelor of Science Degree in Chemical Engineering (with Distinction) from the University of Kansas and is a Registered Professional Engineer in the State of Kansas.

 Paul Pendergraft is a semi-retired senior process engineer with 34 years’ experience in the sulfur recovery industry working for Amoco/BP, most recently as a senior member of the BP Technical Services Team.
 Between 2003 and 2006, Paul led a network of over 900 people within BP that focused on improving communications and technology concerning gas processing throughout the BP Exploration and Production sector.
 Paul has BS and MChE degrees in chemical engineering from Oklahoma State University.
 His career includes nearly twenty years at the Amoco Tulsa Research Center.
 He holds twelve patents primarily in the area of sulfur recovery and has authored numerous papers, posters, and presentations for industry meetings and conferences.